jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 I highly recommend `st` as it is light-weighted, simple to set up, and easy to use.
 And most importantly, it is suckless!

+[Nerd Font](https://www.nerdfonts.com/) works pretty well for both `oh my zsh` and `vim-airline`, and as well symbols, emojis, therefore the unicode icons work perfectly in `ranger`, which is also the default file manager on Manjaro i3.
+Highly recommended!

 ## Broadcom Wireless Driver

+## Email, Calendar and PDF Reader

+## Resources and References

 ...To be continued